Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Gay events in Stockholm

 Stockholm Pride in late July/early August is an affair to remember!
-Over 600,000 people attend each year, spilling out onto the street adorned in rainbow flags and glitter smeared faces.
-It is a week of street parties, queer-related workshops and LGBTQ walking tours across the city.
+Over 600,000 people attend each year, spilling out onto the street adorned in rainbow flags and glitter-smeared faces.
+It is a week of street parties, queer-related workshops, and LGBTQ walking tours across the city.
 This is not only the largest gay event in Sweden but of all the Nordic countries.

-13. London in the UK
+12. London in the UK

 We think our hometown of London definitely ranks as one of the best gay holiday destinations for LGBTQ travelers.
 We mean, the city has its own freakin' Queen!
 But, whilst you might have trouble spotting Elizabeth II, you'll be guaranteed to find many queens roaming around our great city.
-Of course, those interested in the royal family can pay a visit to Buckingham Palace or Westminister Abbey.
+Of course, those interested in the royal family can pay a visit to Buckingham Palace or Westminster Abbey.

 The gay scene in London

-According to Grindr, London has the highest number of users than anywhere else in the world!
+According to Grindr, London has the highest number of users of anywhere else in the world!
 That's a lot of ‘discreet' hookups going on… It seems the gay community of London certainly knows how to make their presence known!
 The main gay areas of London are Soho in the center, Clapham/Vauxhall in the south, and in the East around Dalson, each with its fair share of queer hangouts.

 One of the best gay clubs in London is the massive G-A-Y in Soho.
 On Saturday evenings, there is always someone famous performing like Madonna, Ru Paul's Drag Race queens, Kylie, the Spice Girls, and many more.
-Meanwhile, the Royal Vauxhall Tavern offers up a cozier place of refuge, where you can enjoy a stiff drink and a moan about the English weather.
+Meanwhile, the Royal Vauxhall Tavern offers up a cozier place of refuge, where you can enjoy a stiff drink and moan about the English weather.
 Sink the Pink in Dalson is one of the best queer clubs in London.

 Gay events in London

-14. Prague in the Czech Republic
+13. Prague in the Czech Republic

-The gay scene of Prague
+The gay scene in Prague

 Gay events in Prague

-For a city that is well ahead of its neighbouring nations in terms of LGBTQ rights, festivals like the Mezipatra Queer Film Festival in November are super important.
+For a city that is well ahead of its neighboring nations in terms of LGBTQ rights, festivals like the Mezipatra Queer Film Festival in November are super important.
 It offers an opportunity for LGBTQ people to see their stories reflected on the big screen and to have an open discussion about the issues that plague queer people in society.

 For more inspiration: